seapagan/github-changelog-md/README.md

 **Generate a Markdown changelog from a Github repository.**

-    Note: This is pre-release documentation for the next version of this project which will be released soon.
-It is not yet available in the current PyPI release, though you can install it from the `main` branch on Github.

-    Once unit tests are added, the documentation will be updated and a new release will be made.

 This project will automatically generate a Markdown-formatted changelog from a Github repository.
 It will automatically detect the latest release and generate a changelog based on the **merged** Pull Requests since that release along with